What can we learn from the dynamics of the Covid-19 epidemic ?: Dynamics of Covid-19 outbursts in France and Germany

 \section{Dynamics of Covid-19 outbursts in France and Germany}

-Figure \ref{fig:covidcases} shows the number of Covid-19 infections reported each day in France and Germany from April 2020 to May 2023, together with curves that smooth-out the large fluctuations due to the reporting process, in spite of the fact that the data deal with large numbers averaged over the whole country.
+Figure \ref{fig:covidcases} shows the number of Covid-19 infections reported each day in France and Germany from April 2020 to May 2023.
+These data deal with large numbers, collected in the whole country, but they nevertheless exhibit large fluctuations that are due to the reporting process.
+Therefore we also plot curves that smooth out these fluctuations to display the general features of the epidemic evolution more clearly.
 During the reported period, the epidemic never faded out but peaks corresponding to epidemic outbursts emerge from a background corresponding to periods during which the contamination was much weaker.

-The general patterns are the same in both countries, in spite of some differences in the rules imposed to contain the propagation of the epidemic such as travel restrictions, regulations restricting shopping or mandating face-masks for instance.
+The general patterns are the same in both countries, in spite of some differences in the rules imposed to contain the propagation of the epidemic such as travel restrictions and regulations restricting shopping or mandating face-masks for instance.
 Until the beginning of 2022 the peaks are smaller and broader than in 2022 and 2023, and the interval between them is of the order of 130--150 days.
 From the beginning of 2022, the peaks become much more intense and their intervals decay to values of the order of 90--95 days, and may even drop around 70 days.
 The peaks cannot be associated to surges due to cold seasons since there are maxima in April 2021, August 2021, April 2022, July 2022 in France and April 2021, early September 2021, April 2022, July 2022 in Germany.
 Therefore Covid-19 outbursts are different from the seasonal outbursts observed nowadays for influenza.

 To get a more quantitative and systematic view of the dynamic of the epidemics in the two countries, we made a time-frequency analysis of the data by means of the Wigner-Ville (WV) transform \cite{Flandrin1982, Flandrin1985, pytftb} applied to the smoothed and interpolated data plotted as continuous curves in Fig.~\ref{fig:covidcases}.
 This transform can be viewed as an improved version of the short-term Fourier transform to detect frequencies present in a signal in a finite time domain.
 It is appropriate for non-stationary signals and reduces the effect of the crippling compromise between the resolution in time and frequency \cite{Flandrin1982,Flandrin1985}.
 Owing to its broad use in signal processing software packages implementing a discrete-time version of the WV transform \cite{pytftb} have been developed.